Supporting Educators • Promoting Learning

 This vision for providing personalised learning contrasts with the experiences of some children who learn an instrument in a group at school, and too many never reach a level where they become confident players or gain sufficient satisfaction to carry on.

-Of the students who learn in my studio, however, many will continue lessons throughout their sixth form years and beyond, sometimes even going on to study music at University or College/Conservatoire level.
-Adults too enjoy learning here from one year to the next, continuing their piano journey through life’s many stages.
+Of the students who learn in my studio, however, many will continue lessons throughout their school years and beyond.
+Adults often also enjoy learning here from one year to the next, continuing their piano journey through life’s many stages.

 As one parent recently wrote in a review of my teaching: